stevedsun/stevedsun.github.io/content/posts/2022/2022-5-8_lexer_design.md

 description: "Thinking in lexer for any format configuration file."
 ---

-Last week, after reading this article - [How to Write a Lexer in Go](https://www.aaronraff.dev/blog/how-to-write-a-lexer-in-go), I found that it is not so difficult to design a configuration file parser by this article's mind-set.
-Then I tried to write a fluent-bit configuration parser, finally got this [Fluent-Bit configuration parser for Golang](https://github.com/stevedsun/go-fluentbit-conf-parser).
+Last week, after reading this article - [How to Write a Lexer in Go](https://www.aaronraff.dev/blog/how-to-write-a-lexer-in-go), I found that it is not so difficult to design a configuration file parser by this article's mindset.
+Then I tried to write a fluent-bit configuration parser and finally got this [Fluent-Bit configuration parser for Golang](https://github.com/stevedsun/go-fluentbit-conf-parser).

 In this article, I want to introduce how to parse Fluent-bit configuration `.conf` file, and the thinking behind it.